 Generally speaking, a child should achieve an optimal level of self-awareness and mindfulness to identify their inner feelings and emotions and be ready to regulate themselves when the time comes.
 They need to learn strategies and techniques that work for them to assist them in leaving a less optimal level in order to get back to a “ready-to-go” level of regulation.

-There are many curriculums, programs and interventions that can assist a child (and adult) to learn the skills necessary to achieve emotional regulation fit for every situation, circumstance, and environment.
+There are many different programs that offer self-regulation curriculum.
+These are regulation programs and interventions that can assist a child (and adult) to learn the skills necessary to achieve emotional regulation fit for every situation, circumstance, and environment.

 Amazon affiliate links are included below.

-Many programs, curriculums or interventions are created by occupational therapy professionals e.g., Zones of Regulation, The Alert Program, Test Drive, The Sensory Connection, and a new program called, The Regulation Rocket.
+Many programs, curriculum or interventions are created by occupational therapy professionals e.g., Zones of Regulation, The Alert Program, Test Drive, The Sensory Connection, and a new program called, The Regulation Rocket.

-Recently, at our clinic, we have begun to focus on and use the Zones of Regulation program as this program is what most of our children use in their schools and homes.
+The Zones of Regulation program is what most of our children use in their schools and homes.
 This program helps kiddos to identify, address and use strategies to achieve good self-control and emotional regulation in a non-judgmental and safe way.
 Using the zones helps to take the focus off of the child as being “good” or “bad” and places the focus on obtaining control to get back to the “green zone.”

 These zones help a child recognize, categorize, and communicate their feelings or emotions based on a specific zone.
 This makes the program an effective and fluid tool for a child to understand, learn, and achieve without feeling judged or different.